orzyyyy/mini-xmind/README.md

 ### Toolbar props

-There is no prop for now, just render it.
+There is no prop for now, just render

 ### Canvas props